geertjanw/ojet-training/README.md

 </my-employee-form>
 ```

-3. Change the square braces to curly braces for each of the attributes, because now we want to change the underlying property, instead of simply displaying its current value:
+3. Change the square braces to curly braces for each of the attributes, because now we want to change the underlying properties, instead of simply displaying their current values:

  ```html #button { border: none; }
  <my-employee-form